konveyor/tackle2-ui/README.md

 Please read the [Pull Request (PR) Process](https://github.com/konveyor/release-tools/blob/main/VERSIONING.md#pull-request-pr-process) section of the [Konveyor versioning and branching doc](https://github.com/konveyor/release-tools/blob/main/VERSIONING.md) for more information.

-## File Naming Conventions

-- Use kebab-case for file names.
-- The root page/parent level components are placed directly in their respective directories.
-- Presentation layer components are placed within the `components/` subdirectory of the parent component.

 # Contributing